jimjunker1/MTRBrEs/README.md

 * on the project main page on GitHub, click on the green button `clone or download` and then click on `Download ZIP`

 ### Acknowledgements:
-Many thanks to [Rich FitzJohn](https://github.com/richfitz), [Remko Duursma](https://github.com/RemkoDuursma), and [Daniel Falster](http://danielfalster.com) for providing excellent examples on how to implement this work flow using `remake`.
+Many thanks to [Rich FitzJohn](https://github.com/richfitz), [Remko Duursma](https://github.com/RemkoDuursma), and [Daniel Falster](http://danielfalster.com) for providing suggestions and excellent examples on how to implement this work flow using `remake`.